WHAT’S THE PROBLEM WITH JOEL OSTEEN?

-In a recent interview on Fox News, they asked Joel questions about his thoughts on Mitt Romney and then Mormonism- saying it’s a big issue in the election.
-(It’s not.)
+In an interview on Fox News, they asked Joel questions about his thoughts on Mitt Romney and Mormonism.

 Joel was saying if a person (even a Mormon) believes that Jesus Christ is their savior – it does not seem right to doubt them.

-He also said, “I can’t say that I believe everything I’ve heard about (Mormonism)” this last line is not quoted by his critics.
+He also said, “I can’t say that I believe everything I’ve heard about (Mormonism).”
+Osteen’s critics do not quote this last part of his statement.

-Have you ever been on National TV being put in an awkward position to answer questions off the point of what your message is?
+Have you ever been on National TV and been asked questions designed to put you in an awkward position and to answer questions off the point of what your message is?
 Have you ever been on TV?

 Is this difficult to understand?
 If you are an “Osteen-hater” then everything is wrong.
 Many Mormons have come to Jesus Christ through his ministry.
-People don’t receive Jesus if your sermon title is “Mormons and gays or (insert your issue here…) are going to hell and here’s why!!”
+People don’t receive Jesus if your sermon title is “Mormons and gays or (…insert your favorite issue here…) are going to hell and here’s why!!”

-Our church has a ‘shallow end of the pool’ - it’s an entry point- we don’t teach everything we believe every time we speak.
+Our church, Oasis Church LA, has a ‘shallow end of the pool’ – it’s an entry point.
+We don’t teach everything we believe every time we speak.
 There is a ‘deep end of the pool’ as well – it’s discipleship.
 Much more is taught to people in those areas of our church ministry.